 The original notice of deficiency was of $505, 142,894.00 million in taxes and $196.910,310.00 million in penalties for an overall Estate evaluation of about a 1’170’000’000.00.

 The penalties are based on the taxes due, so if the tax charges go down, the penalties go with it.
 In 2009, the year Michael Jackson died, the exemption amount was $3,500,000 and assets in excess of that amount are taxed at up to 45 %.
-The Michael Jackson Estate will pay a 45 % rate once the valuation dispute is resolved, even though from 2010 the estates tax rate is 40 %.
+The Michael Jackson Estate will pay a 45 % rate once the valuation dispute is resolved, even though from 2010 the estate’s tax rate is 40 %.
 For estate tax purposes, only net value – assets minus liabilities – is subject to tax.
 A simple example: if an estate includes an asset worth $100 million but there are $50 million of debt, only $50 million is taxed.
-The presence and details of debts is the variables key for estates.
+The presence and details of debts are the variables key for estates.
 This is the case of MJ that had many high-value assets but many large debts too.
 Beyond the rule about debts, specific assets must be valued.
-MJ owned a 50 percent share in Sony/ATV, his own music catalogue, real estates, and arts pieces.
+MJ owned a 50 percent share in Sony/ATV, his own music catalog, real estate, and art pieces.
 Due to the Estate slow delivery of documents, it took 3 years of back and forth – and legal expenses on the Estate‘s heirs shoulders – for IRS to look at all the papers and revise the value of the three main assets that still remain in dispute.

 The proposed new values of the IRS are as follows: